 Sadly, in Sweden pottery events are rare.
 In Germany, it is actually very common to have pottery markets, especially in autumn, in almost every bigger city.
 And also on Christmas markets of course.
 But this is not a thing in Sweden, I have been told (and I haven’t seen any, not in-season and also not off-season).

 Mölle also has a beautiful coastal area and the more you come back to the mainland, you can find less rocky beaches everywhere along the road.
 So use that coast road and not the highway and just discover places.
 You can drive off to the beaches nearly on every village sign, so just try it or use your GPS.
 The recommendations in there (I have used TOMTOM and Nüvi in the past) are usually very good.

-The one-millionst picture of a lighthouse and how to make it better (maybe)
+The one-millionst picture of the Kullens Fyr and how to make it a little better (maybe)